 Some early planning for the retirement phase of your life will give you the best possible chance of being able to take that exciting step.
 Yes, we said it.
 Retirement should be exciting!

-With 6+ advisers, we serve a reasonable number of retirement planning clients.
-From the experience of Financial Framework, we have put together a short guide on some of the most commonly asked questions about retirement planning.
+Our advisers work with a large number of retirement planning clients.
+Based on the experience of our advisers here at Financial Framework, we have put together a short guide on some of the most commonly asked questions about retirement planning.

-The most obvious one that retirement planners ask us "When Can I Retire?".
+The most obvious one those planning retirement ask is "When Can I Retire?"
 It's a great question, so let's kick things off with when you can retire.

 The answer is... anytime you want!
 The reality is a little more complicated.